 - 1. Age.
 General assistance cannot be denied any applicant because of the applicant's age; age is not a factor in determining whether or not an applicant may receive general assistance.
 Minor children are assumed to be the responsibility of their parent(s) or legal guardian(s), unless circumstances warrant otherwise. - 2.
 Support Actions.
 No applicant or recipient shall be compelled, as a condition of eligibility or continued receipt of assistance, to take any legal action against any other person.
 The municipality may pursue recovery against legally liable persons or governmental units.
 See Section XVI. - 3.
 Eligibility for Other Categorical Assistance.
 Recipients who are, or may be, eligible for any other form of public assistance must apply for such assistance immediately, but no later than seven days after being advised to do so by the welfare official.
 Failure to do so may render the recipient ineligible for assistance and subject to action pursuant to Section XIII of these guidelines.
-No person receiving Old Age Assistance (OAA) or Aid to the permanently and totally Disabled (APTD), under RSA 167 or 161, shall be entitled for assistance as long as the otherwise qualify for assistance.
+No person receiving Old Age Assistance (OAA) or Aid to the Permanently and Totally Disabled (APTD), under RSA 167 or 161, shall at the same time be eligible for general assistance, except for emergency medical assistance as defined in Section IX (E)(8)(a) for these guidelines-be entitled for assistance as long as the otherwise qualify for assistance.
 RSA 167:27. - 4.
 Employment.
 An applicant who is gainfully employed, but whose income and assets are not sufficient to meet necessary household expenses, may be eligible to receive general assistance.
 However, recipients who without good cause refuse a job offer or referral to suitable employment, participation in the workfare program, or who voluntarily leave a job without good cause may be ineligible for continuing general assistance in accordance with the procedures for suspension outlined in the guidelines.
 The welfare official shall first determine whether there is good cause for such refusal, taking into account the ability and physical and mental capacity of the applicant, transportation problems, working conditions that might involve risks to health or safety, lack of adequate child care, or any other factors that might make refusing a job reasonable.
 These employment requirements shall extend to all adult members of the household.
 Child care searches must be documented. - 5.
 Registration with the New Hampshire Department of Employment Security (NHES) and Work Search Requirements.
 All unemployed recipients and adult members of their households shall, within seven days after having been granted assistance, register with NHES to find work and must conduct a reasonable, verified job search as determined by the welfare official.
 Each recipient must apply for employment to each employer to whom he/she is referred by the welfare official.
 These work search requirements apply unless the recipient and each other adult member of the household is: - a.
 Gainfully employed full-time; - b.
 A dependent 18 or under who is regularly attending secondary school;